-The American Aikido Institute in Brazil held a 3 day Aikido Seminar featuring guest instructor, Haruo Matsuoka Sensei, 6th Degree Black from California.
-The seminar included American Aikido Institute participants from Robinson and Chicago, IL, and Brazil, IN.
+The American Aikido Institute in Brazil, IN held a 3 day Aikido Seminar featuring guest instructor, Haruo Matsuoka Sensei, 6th Degree Black Belt from California.
+The seminar included participants from Austin, TX, Robinson and Chicago, IL and Brazil, IN.

 For class schedules please visit the appropriate Dojo listed in the menu at the top.